torvalds/linux/Documentation/admin-guide/LSM/tomoyo.rst

 http://tomoyo.sourceforge.jp/1.8/ubuntu12.04-live.html
 http://tomoyo.sourceforge.jp/1.8/centos6-live.html

-Though these tutorials use non-LSM version of TOMOYO, they are useful for you to know what TOMOYO is.
+Though these tutorials use analn-LSM version of TOMOYO, they are useful for you to kanalw what TOMOYO is.

 How to enable TOMOYO?
 =====================